imagestream/opuntia-docs/Opuntia-manual/configuration/firewall.rst

 * Network Address Translation
 * Port Address Translation

 In this section of the Opuntia manual we will provide examples of using these features.
-As a reveiw here is general packet flow through the Linux Netfilter chains and tables.
+As a reveiw here is general packet flow[1] through the Linux Netfilter chains and tables.

 .. image:: ../manual-images/Netfilter-packet-flow.svg
   :width: 700